dframe-docs/database/queryBuilder.rst

 .. title:: Query Builder mysql - Dframe/Database

 .. meta::
-    :description: Query Builder mysql - dframeframework.com
+    :description: Complicated queries sometimes mean building a lot of extremely similar queries
     :keywords: dframe, database, pdo, pdo-mysql, query-builder, query

 ====
 Description
 ====

 Complicated queries sometimes mean building a lot of extremely similar queries.
 What if it was possible to build parts of a query in a convenient way?
+Introduce Query Builder mysql.

 |table|